raspberrypi/documentation/configuration/hdmi-config.md

 ### HDMI not working properly?

-In some rare cases you may need to increase the HDMI drive strength, for example when there is speckling on the display, or when you are using very long cables.
-There is a config.txt item to do this, `config_hdmi_boost`, which is documented on the config.txt [Video](config-txt/video.md) page.
+In some rare cases you may need to increase the HDMI drive strength, for example when there is speckling on the display or when you are using very long cables.
+There is a config.txt item to do this, `config_hdmi_boost`, which is documented on the config.txt [config.txt video page](config-txt/video.md).

-The Pi4 does not support 'config_hdmi_boost'.
+The Pi 4 does not support `config_hdmi_boost`.